michaelpclisbee/michaelpclisbee.github.io/README.md

 <img width="329" alt="image" src="https://user-images.githubusercontent.com/73085066/184497326-497f7a6d-a154-4ef0-b4fe-b13353c4feb5.png">

-The algorithm created to add each of the slides and text as seen here sets parameters for the Previous and Next buttons, adding to their functionality.  this segment of code which uses a postfix increment operator that assigns a number first then adds one to the given value incrementally.
+<p>The algorithm created to add each of the slides and text as seen here sets parameters for the Previous and Next buttons, adding to their functionality.  this segment of code which uses a postfix increment operator that assigns a number first then adds one to the given value incrementally.
 This algorithm is then linked to the previous and next buttons which identify which number the increment operator assigned and uses that number to pull from both data structures and combine them into one slide frame.
 The initComponent method has this segment of code below as an algorithm which identifies which number the increment operator assigned, by using both the previous and next buttons, determine the line number to pull from both data structures and combine them into one slide frame.
 Previous Button Functionality Is linked to the previous code to add functionality.
-It will use the increment operator to go back one number from the currently assigned one, then go back to the previous pane.
+It will use the increment operator to go back one number from the currently assigned one, then go back to the previous pane.</p>

 <img width="212" alt="image" src="https://user-images.githubusercontent.com/73085066/184497641-47602be4-40a9-4244-8c13-f53962ab077f.png">

 <img width="212" alt="image" src="https://user-images.githubusercontent.com/73085066/184497664-b6a2d7ae-2e4b-433b-b518-f05dc6b423cb.png">

-Above are examples of the results of the code, with various vacation destinations displayed, along with descriptive text, a title for the program, and functional buttons allowing the client to scan through all the slideshow pages.
+<p>Above are examples of the results of the code, with various vacation destinations displayed, along with descriptive text, a title for the program, and functional buttons allowing the client to scan through all the slideshow pages.</p>

 <img width="358" alt="image" src="https://user-images.githubusercontent.com/73085066/184497888-3e2b0aee-b9b3-4768-96bc-e3690765bf34.png">

-The code above shows that Eclipse IDE environment was used to enhance data structure code for the TopFiveDestinationList.java file.
+<p>The code above shows that Eclipse IDE environment was used to enhance data structure code for the TopFiveDestinationList.java file.
 This was also used to convert both java files to runnable jar files that you can open without the necessity of using an IDE or other environment.
 The enhancements met my goals for overall improvements as it increased functionality in several different areas as determined in the Code Review.
 The objective is to identify, enhance and comment on data structures in the code and their associated algorithms.
 Data structures are used to store and organize data.
-The identified algorithms are used to manipulate the data in their associated structures.
+The identified algorithms are used to manipulate the data in their associated structures.</p>

 The two data structures in the SlideShow.java file are identified as: